patr1ckm/do_ldpred/README.md

     ./do_ldpred phenoname 1

-Here `phenoname` is just the name of the phenotype.
-It can contain dashes, digits, ., etc (probably no spaces though).
+`phenoname` is just the name of the phenotype.
+It can contain dashes, digits, ., etc (probably no spaces though), but should be unique.

 The following steps are performed: